 Barossa is a district council area that is geographically small relative to the state average and has a moderate urban density.
-Its major emissions source is electricity consumption, due to the community’s scale of population and commercial activity.
-The second largest source of emissions is on road transportation.
+Its major emissions source is on road transportation, due to the community’s larger commuting and other travel requirements.
+The second largest source of emissions is electricity consumption.

 There are many reasons why a profile can change over time including changes in emissions sources, updates to methodology and more accurate data sources.
 Read our FAQs for more information.

 |Domestic air travel||0|

 Land Use data is not used in the chart nor the displayed total municipal emissions.

 |Land area||894 km2|

 |Gross regional product||$ 1 581 522 700|

 This report outlines the major sources of carbon emissions for the entire municipality.
 Due to the approximate nature of the profile, the emission values are represented as rounded numbers.
 This report includes the following sources:

 It has been developed to be consistent with the Global Protocol of Carbon Emissions reporting (GPC Protocol), the main international standard for cities and local government areas.

 The Snapshot provides you with a profile of your municipality’s emissions for the inventory year noted and gives a breakdown of emissions by sector.
 This Snapshot of your local government area’s greenhouse gas emissions profile is based on portioning state level data sets.
 Snapshot can be used alongside local data sets where more detail is needed.